 All of the longer walks on this site require you to carry a tent and most include “wild” camping.
 The following tips should help you to find the perfect camping spot.

 - Valleys can be colder at night than higher ground.

-- If a storm is likely avoid solitary trees and rocky overhangs.
+- If a storm is on its way, then avoid solitary trees and rocky overhangs.

 - If it’s raining, avoid pitching beneath trees for shelter because when the rain stops you will be dripped on for hours afterwards.

 - Have the rear of your tent facing into the wind.

 - Secure the tent down well, even on a calm day, because the weather can soon change.